Last Updated on March 18, 2021 by Helga Dosa

 One of the standard-bearers of Friuli Venezia Giulia’s wines and foods, San Daniele ham, summarises in one the whole concept of the bond between characteristic products and the land, a unique land that provides products that are equally unique.

 The hill of San Daniele del Friuli Venezia Giulia is located just a short way from the first heights of the foothills of the Alps, lapped at their feet by the Tagliamento river.
-Here, cold air arriving from the north and warm air from the Adriatic meet and mix along the river, which acts as conductor and natural “air conditioner”.
+Here, cold air arriving from the north and warm air from the Adriatic meet and mix along the river, which acts as a conductor and natural “air conditioner”.

 As a result, there is a gentle but constant breeze with just the right amount of humidity: ideal, “textbook” conditions for curing meat.

-The ham (the addition of “cured” is superfluous) is, together with the air of San Daniele, the absolute protagonist of an event founded over 20 years ago, held in the last weekend of June: “Aria di festa”, four days – from Friday to Monday – during which hundreds of thousands of people fill the streets and squares of San Daniele, and the establishments that open their doors wide for the occasion, to taste the “Sandaniele” in the finest possible conditions: carefully sliced and instantly eaten, with just the air of San Daniele to add flavour: a party atmosphere between the mountains and the sea.
+The ham (the addition of “cured” is superfluous) is, together with the air of San Daniele, the absolute protagonist of an event founded over 20 years ago, held in the last weekend of June: “Aria di festa”, four days – from Friday to Monday – during which hundreds of thousands of people fill the streets and squares of San Daniele, and the establishments that open their doors wide for the occasion, to taste the “Sandaniele” in the finest possible conditions: carefully sliced and instantly eaten, with just the air of San Daniele to add flavor: a party atmosphere between the mountains and the sea.

 The Castles and Ham Itinerary

-An incredible itinerary for those who love wondering through history and fine flavors.
+An incredible itinerary for those who love wandering through history and fine flavors.
 An itinerary winding through the Colli Moreneci, amongst the castles and fortresses that have helped write the history of Friuli Venezia Giulia, passing through San Daniele, where one cannot but enjoy a tasting of this fine ham.

 A Vineyard called Friuli Venezia Giulia